azzamshaikh/grid_search_algorithms/README.md

 # Grid Search Algorithms
 This repo contains code to implement various grid search algorithms.
+A full report about this project is located in the docs folder.

 Below are a few GIFs of depth first search, breadth first search, and Dijkstra's algorithm in action.